Fair Work Commission

 It also claimed the broadcaster wanted to eliminate travel allowance payments, reduce the minimum call-out time for casuals (from four hours to two), and refused to consider better redundancy entitlements.

-has hit back, saying that it sought no cuts to current arrangements.
-Instead, the two-hour minimum call out would only be used in limited circumstances and the travel allowance was only being shifted from the agreement into ABC
+The ABC has hit back, saying that it sought no cuts to current arrangements.
+Instead, the two-hour minimum call out would only be used in limited circumstances and the travel allowance was only being shifted from the agreement into ABC policy.

 They continued saying that they had offered the following to staff: